patsaindon/uTower-Mediaserver/README.md

 * __Kodi-headless__
 >>>>>>> 394b8ad6c09e1fe1f6c49e7f507c46f7e54fd7e8

-    - `htpc` user will be logged in automatically to Ubuntu desktop on boot
+    - `uTower` user will be logged in automatically to Ubuntu desktop on boot
     - Kodi will start in full screen as part of Ubuntu Desktop

 * __Kodi__ ( Server and Desktop Modes )